FrenkelS/chocolate-doom-for-dos/dos/README.md

 * Single player only
 * Keyboard input only
 * PC Speaker sound only
+* The results of `-timedemo` are shown in video mode

 Run `bdoom.bat` to build Chocolate Doom for DOS.
 Make sure the DJGPP environment variables are set.